-Here, we are interested in identifying subjects with AD using the FoSs extracted from the MRI images.
-A key feature of the proposed analysis is interpretability.
-While it is important to build models with good classification accuracy, it is also important to describe what the estimated relationship between the predictors and the outcome variable is, in order to inform studies and generate data-driven hypotheses about the pathophysiology of AD.
+Here, we are interested in using the proposed models to identify subjects with AD from the extracted FoSs.
+The interpretability of these methods is an important feature.
+Indeed, while it is crucial to build models with good classification accuracy, it is equally important to describe the estimated relationship between the predictors and the outcome variable, in order to inform subsequent studies and generate data-driven hypotheses about the pathophysiology of AD.